 You will also want to consider an MSW field placement in an addictions or dual diagnosis setting.
 Additionally, there is a requirement for 6,000 hours of applicable work experience when applying for CASAC certification.
 Your MSW may be substituted for 4,000 hours of work experience, provided that 2,000 hours of paid work experience occurred within five years prior to submitting the CASAC application.

-recommendations to assist you with additional study prior to taking
+material recommendations to assist you with additional study prior

 CASAC applicants are now required to obtain their fingerprint based background check when you become eligible to receive the CASAC Trainee, CASAC Trainee Extension (if necessary) and CASAC credential.
 Applicants will receive written notification from the NYS OASAS Credentialing Unit when it is necessary for you to complete the background check process.